Kieran Maguire

 Kieran Maguire is a British academic, author, and broadcaster.
-He specialises in the accountancy of association football and wrote the book The Price of Football.
+He specialises in the finances of association football and wrote the book The Price of Football.
 His expertise is frequently sought within English football media.
 Alongside comedian Kevin Day, Maguire presents a twice-weekly podcast called The Price of Football in which football finances are discussed.

 The Price of Football

 Maguire is the author of the book The Price of Football, and presents a twice-weekly podcast alongside the comedian Kevin Day in which they discuss contemporary issues regarding, and listener questions concerning, the finances of modern day men and women’s football clubs.
 The podcast had a quarter of a million downloads within its first five months.
 This figure had doubled to 500,000 listens by May 2020.